oskonnikov/android_device_ark_peach/README.md

 This branch is for building CyanogenMod 14.0.

 Working:
-- Not tested
+- All

 Not working/Bugs:
-- Not tested
+- Videorecord(footej camera is work)